Safefood: Organisation structure and governance

-Safefood's headquarters are in Little Island, Cork, with a second office in Dublin City centre.
+Safefood's headquarters are in Little Island, Cork, with a second office in central Dublin.
 Funding is provided by the Oireachtas in Ireland and the Northern Ireland Assembly; in recent years, funding has been apportioned 70% from Ireland’s Department of Health and 30% from Northern Ireland’s Department of Health.

-Safefood is a multi-directorate organisation.
-The Chief Executive Officer leads four directorates - Communications, Corporate Operations, Nutrition, and Food Safety - with oversight from the North/South Ministerial Council (NSMC), an Advisory Board and the Safefood Advisory Committee.
-As of 2025, the CEO is Dr Gary A. Kearney.
+The organisation has a Chief Executive Officer and four directorates - Communications, Corporate Operations, Nutrition, and Food Safety - with oversight from the North/South Ministerial Council (NSMC), an Advisory Board and the Safefood Advisory Committee.
+As of 2026, the CEO is Dr Joanne Uí Chrualaoich.

 Activities

 Safefood is a multidisciplinary organisation employing expertise in both food science and nutrition.
-The body's research, educational, and promotional activities center on the subjects of food safety and healthy eating and are delivered via media campaigns (e.g. television and radio advertisements and social media) and the publication of information resources for consumers and other stakeholders.
+The body's research, educational, and promotional activities centre on the subjects of food safety and healthy eating and are delivered via media campaigns (e.g. television and radio advertisements and social media) and the publication of information resources for consumers and other stakeholders.

 Examples of Safefood consumer campaigns on tackling excess weight and obesity amongst adults include Stop the Spread and Weigh-2-Live, while Safefood's If you Could see the Germs Spread campaign aims to raise awareness amongst consumers of the health risks associated with poor food hygiene practices in the home.